HL7/fhircast-docs/GOVERNANCE.md

 ### Scope & Feedback

-For the API and specification, major and minor releases should be managed with a previously communicated intended scope.
+For the specification, major and minor releases should be managed with a previously communicated intended scope.
 This helps frame upcoming releases to all stakeholders and set expectations.
 When the scope of a such releases are determined and a release timeframe is known, the PMC Chair is responsible for announcing plans for upcoming releases to solicit feedback from the community.
 These release feedback periods will vary depending on the scope of the release and should be of a sufficient length to allow the community to participate.

-Fix releases of the API and specification contain bug fixes which do not warrant delay until a minor release.
+Fix releases of the specification contain bug fixes which do not warrant delay until a minor release.
 As such, fix releases often are not planned or have little prior planning and may not allow for similar release feedback periods.

 The PMC Chair is responsible for announcing releases to the community via the mailing list.